ginestra/thatsmood-v8/_pages/portfolio.md

 * [Data visualisation design](https://radicaltranslations.org/database/timeline/?page=1&page_size=1000)

 <a id="note"></a>
-_<sup>*</sup> The mention is likely to be due to the project being available online, since some of the work I do takes ages to see the light... of the live net._
+<em><sup>*</sup> The mention is likely to be due to the project being available online, since some of the work I do takes ages to see the light... of the live net.</em>